 Brown Sugar and Salt Dry Brine Turkey

-If you are looking for a super easy way to flavor your turkey then you have to try dry brining.
-This simple way to flavor a turkey that results in a tender and juicy turkey that is perfect for your holiday dinner.
+If you are looking for a super easy way to flavor your turkey, then you have to try dry brining.
+This simple method results in a tender and juicy turkey that is perfect for your holiday dinner.

-With dry brining, one great thing is that there is very little mess.
+One great thing about dry brining is that there is very little mess.
 You just mix up the seasonings, spices, and salt and then rub it on the turkey.
-When it is time to bake the turkey you stuff the turkey cavity with some veggies and that is it.
+When it is time to bake the turkey, you stuff the cavity with some veggies, and that is it.

 Holiday Side Dish Recipes